Unity-Technologies/terraform-google-http-ingress-internal/docs/Usage.md

 are created using `google_certificate_manager_certificate` resource blocks.

 These "modern" certificates are used if you set `map-name` or `cert-map-ref`.
-LB-authorized "modern" certs are very similar to the "classic" versions, including being conceptually simpler.
+"Modern" LB-authorized certs are very similar to the "classic" versions, including being conceptually simpler.
 DNS-authorized certs have some advantages, though you may not find them worthwhile unless you are using hostnames in a GCP-Managed DNS Zone that can be updated from the same